Divorce FAQ

 What is an Uncontested Divorce in Alabama?

 An uncontested divorce simply means that both sides agree 100% to the divorce.
 In most situations, one attorney can be used in this matter although the attorney can only represent one party.
 All of the paperwork is prepared at once and submitted to the Court by your attorney.
-There is no trial involved as all issues are resolved prior to the paperwork being submitted.
+There is no trial involved as all issues are resolved before the paperwork is submitted.
 Uncontested divorces are much cheaper.

 What is a Contested Divorce in Alabama?